ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 This document assumes that all communication between different entities is protected by HTTPS.
-This protects information about which resources are the subject of request and prevents a network observer from being able to trivially correlate messages on either side of a proxy.
+This protects information about which resources are the subject of request and prevents a network observer from being able to trivially correlate messages on either side of a relay.

-As the time at which encrypted request or response messages are sent can reveal information to a network observer.
-Though messages exchanged between the oblivious proxy resource and the oblivious encapsulation resource might be sent in a single connection, traffic analysis could be used to match messages that are forwarded by the proxy.
+As the time at which Encapsulated Request or response messages are sent can reveal information to a network observer.
+Though messages exchanged between the Oblivious Relay Resource and the Oblivious Gateway Resource might be sent in a single connection, traffic analysis could be used to match messages that are forwarded by the relay.

-A proxy could, as part of its function, add delays in order to increase the anonymity set into which each message is attributed.
+A relay could, as part of its function, add delays in order to increase the anonymity set into which each message is attributed.
 This could latency to the overall time clients take to receive a response, which might not be what some clients want.

-A proxy can use padding to reduce the effectiveness of traffic analysis.
+A relay can use padding to reduce the effectiveness of traffic analysis.
 Padding is a capability provided by binary HTTP messages; see {{Section 3.8 of BINARY}}.

-A proxy that forwards large volumes of exchanges can provide better privacy by providing larger sets of messages that need to be matched.
+A relay that forwards large volumes of exchanges can provide better privacy by providing larger sets of messages that need to be matched.

 ## Server Responsibilities

-A server that operates both oblivious encapsulation and oblivious target resources is responsible for removing request encryption, generating a response to the encrypted request, and encrypting the response.
+A server that operates both Oblivious Gateway and oblivious target resources is responsible for removing request encryption, generating a response to the Encapsulated Request, and encrypting the response.

 Servers should account for traffic analysis based on response size or generation time.
 Techniques such as padding or timing delays can help protect against such attacks; see {{ta}}.

-If separate entities provide the oblivious encapsulation resource and oblivious target resource, these entities might need an arrangement similar to that between server and proxy for managing denial of service; see {{dos}}.
+If separate entities provide the Oblivious Gateway Resource and oblivious target resource, these entities might need an arrangement similar to that between server and relay for managing denial of service; see {{dos}}.
 It is also necessary to provide confidentiality protection for the unprotected requests and responses, plus protections for traffic analysis; see {{ta}}.

-An oblivious encapsulation resource needs to have a plan for replacing keys.
+An Oblivious Gateway Resource needs to have a plan for replacing keys.
 This might include regular replacement of keys, which can be assigned new key identifiers.
-If an oblivious encapsulation resource receives a request that contains a key identifier that it does not understand or that corresponds to a key that has been replaced, the server can respond with an HTTP 422 (Unprocessable Content) status code.
+If an Oblivious Gateway Resource receives a request that contains a key identifier that it does not understand or that corresponds to a key that has been replaced, the server can respond with an HTTP 422 (Unprocessable Content) status code.

-A server can also use a 422 status code if the server has a key that corresponds to the key identifier, but the encrypted request cannot be successfully decrypted using the key.
+A server can also use a 422 status code if the server has a key that corresponds to the key identifier, but the Encapsulated Request cannot be successfully decrypted using the key.

 A server MUST ensure that the HPKE keys it uses are not valid for any other